mrazomej/phd/docs/src/chapter_02/section_06_discussion.md

 dissociation constants $K_A$ and $K_I$ or the energy difference $\Delta
 \varepsilon_{AI}$ between the allosteric states can be tuned by making single amino acid substitutions in the transcription factor [@Daber2011a;
 @Phillips2015a].
-Finally, we expect that the kind of rigorous quantitative description of the allosteric phenomenon provided here will make it possible to construct biophysical models of fitness for allosteric proteins similar to those already invoked to explore the fitness effects of transcription factor binding site strengths and protein stability [@Gerland2002; @Berg2004; @Zeldovich2008].
+Finally, we expect that the rigorous quantitative description of the allosteric phenomenon provided here will make it possible to construct biophysical models of fitness for allosteric proteins similar to those already invoked to explore the fitness effects of transcription factor binding site strengths and protein stability [@Gerland2002; @Berg2004; @Zeldovich2008].

 To conclude, we find that our application of the MWC model provides an accurate, predictive framework for understanding simple repression by allosteric transcription factors.
 To reach this conclusion, we analyzed the model in the context of a well-characterized system, in which each parameter had a clear biophysical meaning.
-As many of these parameters had been measured or inferred in previous studies, this gave us a minimal model with only two free parameters which we inferred from a single data set.
+As many of these parameters had been measured or inferred in previous studies, this gave us a minimal model with only two free parameters, which we inferred from a single data set.
 We then accurately predicted the behavior of seventeen other data sets in which repressor copy number and repressor-DNA binding energy were systematically varied.
 In addition, our model